itsdibas/itsdibas/README.md

 ## About Me

 Hey there!
-I'm Dival, a passionate Computer Science student at UFSCar, always eager to learn and grow in the field.
+I'm Dival, a 20 yo passionate Computer Science student at UFSCar, always eager to learn and grow in the field.
 With a strong foundation in languages like C and Python, I'm constantly honing my skills and exploring new technologies.

 ## Skills